 Blood pressure lowering activity:The plant roots show cardio protective activity.
 It lowers the blood pressure.

 Pashanbheda is used in Ayurveda and Unani system of medicine for treatment of many diseases especially for urinary stones.
 The plant roots has cooling, laxative, analgesic, abortifacient (abortion causing) and aphrodisiac properties.

-The roots are used in treatment of vesicular calculi, urinary discharges, excessive uterine haemorrhage, diseases of the bladder, dysentery, menorrhagia, splenic enlargement and heart diseases.
+The roots are used in the treatment of vesicular calculi, urinary discharges, excessive uterine haemorrhage, diseases of the bladder, dysentery, menorrhagia, splenic enlargement and heart diseases.
 Ayurveda mentions, the roots as bitter, acrid, post digestion pungent and cool in potency.
-It is tridoshnashak (balances Vata, Pitta and Kapha).
+It is tridoshnashak (balances Vata, Pitta, and Kapha).

 - Teething troubles: The roots are rubbed down and given with honey to children when teething.

 - Ear pain: The leave juice is extracted in mortar and pestle.
 This is used as ear drops to cure earache.